 Further, I enjoyed Father Greg's assertion that faith venture work is a slow journey.
 As Americans, we are culturally addicted to the idea of fast results.
 He gently reminds that God shows up but we must learn to trust in his slow approach.

 "Fortunately, none of us can save anybody," he notes.
 "But we all find ourselves in this dark, windowless room, fumbling for grace and flashlights.
 You aim the light this time, and I'll do it next.
 The slow work of God.
-And you hope, and you wait, for the light--this astonishing light." ( p 128)
+And you hope, and you wait, for the light--this astonishing light."
+(Tattoos on the Heart, p 128)

 And sometimes God's activity becomes difficult to see.
 Indeed, the very nature of success becomes hard to measure in a faith venture.
 "People want me to tell them success stories.
 I understand this.
 They are the stories you want to tell, after all.
 So why does my scalp tighten whenever I am asked this?
-Surely, part of it comes from my being utterly convinced I am a fraud." ( p.
+Surely, part of it comes from my being utterly convinced I am a fraud."
+(Tattoos on the Heart, p.
 167)

 I could go on and on with Boyle fantastic insights on the unique nature of employing individuals rebuilding lives.
-But you really need to get this book for yourself. reflects Boyle's unique talent at telling the stories of the community he serves.
+But you really need to get this book for yourself.
+Tattoos on the Heart reflects Boyle's unique talent at telling the stories of the community he serves.

 A few years ago, I presented at a Social Enterprise Alliance conference following a talk by Father Greg.
 He is one of the best and most engaging speakers ever.
 If you ever get a chance to attend one of his talks, make it a priority.
 In the meantime, grab the book and enjoy this picture of a unique community of love.